🦋 WHEN WAS THE LAST TIME YOU WERE THERE FOR YOURSELF? → EXPLORE SELF-LOVE WORKBOOK

 One of the most important things to understand is this: Self-love is not something you “arrive at.”
 It is something you return to.
 Again and again.

-There will be days when you feel connected to yourself.
-And days when you don’t.
+There will be days when you feel deeply connected to yourself.
+And days when self-doubt, criticism, or old patterns return.
 That does not mean you are failing.
 It means you are human.

 ❓ Frequently Asked Questions About Why Self-Love Feels So Hard